M4NU5/Personal_Website/content/blog/tech/a-ballad-of-lament/index.md

 But the engineers were ready.

 _"Integration?"_ our leader scoffed, stepping into the breach.
-“You mean the kind that buries knowledge under layers of unintuitive UI?
+“You mean the kind that buries knowledge under layers of intuitive UI?
 Or do you refer to the 'integration' where every search returns files last edited in 2014?”

 The opposition faltered, their smiles thinning.
 Another engineer took up the charge: